lanl/VizAly-Foresight/README.md

 **Note:**  The above will only run a toy dataset meant for testing if the code runs.
 The results should **NOT** be used as an indicator for the performance of the compressors!

 ### Tools:
-[tools/plotting](tools/plotting) contains a python porgram for easy graphing on the csv results
+[tools/plotting](tools/plotting) contains a python program for easy graphing on the csv results

 # Usage
 CBench takes as input a json file (examples of input json files are in the **_[inputs](inputs)_** folder) that specifies the input parameters.
 The list of parameters to specify are: